He died after waiting 15 days for a hospital bed. His family blames unvaccinated covid-19 patients.

 Weeks taught math and science, and was also a principal, before becoming a schools superintendent for three school districts in the state.
 He retired in 2007.

 The resident of Seymour, Iowa, would do whatever it took to save his school district some money, including picking up school buses.
-Julie Simanski, one of his daughters, recalled a time in which he pulled over in Ohio to help a church congregation whose own bus had broken down on the side of the road.
+Julie Simanski, one of his daughters, recalled a time when he pulled over in Ohio to help a church congregation whose own bus had broken down on the side of the road.

 “This whole church congregation ran over and said, ‘Hallelujah, the Lord has answered our prayers!’
 He said, ‘How can I help?’” said Simanski, 57, of Ankeny, Iowa.
 “He told them to get on the bus and he took them to where they needed to go.
 That was the epitome of who he was.”